equinix/terraform-provider-equinix/docs/resources/equinix_network_device.md

 * `zone_code` - Device location zone code.
 * `cluster_id` - The ID of the cluster.
 * `num_of_nodes` - The number of nodes in the cluster.
+* `diverse_device_id` - diverse device UUID
+* `diverse_device_name` - Name of the device with diverse device UUID.
+This field is returned in device details if the device is created by passing diverse_device_id.

 ### Interface Attribute